Twitter @georgewhitfield Follow

 Due to his uncanny and relentless dedication, Woo was promoted to director of operations at Whitfield Athletix in 2011.
 With Woo’s help, Coach Whitfield was able to train Ben Roethlisberger to his best season ever.
 But, he would not stop there.
 Cam Newton then came to San Diego, and Woo coordinated every aspect in facilitating Cam and his family’s everyday needs.

-Today, James runs all operational aspects of the hundreds of QBs in the Whitfield Academy in San Diego.
+Today, James runs all operational aspects of the hundreds of QBs in the Whitfield Academy in San Diego; in addition to out of state QBs.
 His work also includes, but is not limited to website construction, multi-media management, videography, photography, financial accounting and most importantly ensuring premium client support from across the country.

 When Woo isn’t working with Coach Whitfield, you can find him volunteering for JITLI, a non profit organization founded by the Jacobs’ family.